Car Park Waterproofing Systems: Waterproofing, Coatings and Repairs Specialists

 How Much Does Car Park Waterproofing Cost?

 The cost of car park waterproofing is between £40.00 and £180.00 per square metre in most cases.
 However, this varies depending on the type of system used.
-The table below provides an overview of the estimated costs for three common waterproofing systems, expressed in pounds per square meter (£ per SQM).
+The table below provides an overview of the estimated costs for the three most common waterproofing systems, expressed in pounds per square meter (£ per SQM).
 These estimates can help you plan your budget based on the specific needs and requirements of your car park project.

 Car Park Waterproofing System Cost per Square Metre (£ GBP)